 In feng shui, orange, associated with the fire element, is the “social” color, promoting conversations and good times.
 As a feng shui color, orange is a popular choice for the living room, kitchen or children’s room, through decorating accessories.
 As a therapeutic effect, orange is said to enhance appetite.

-Orange flowers symbolize, in general, energy, happiness, creativity, confidence, stimulation and pride.
-The
+Orange flowers symbolize, in general, energy, happiness, creativity, confidence, stimulation and

 Depending on the shade of orange they are endowed with, orange flowers can have various meanings, which one should consider when deciding to offer them as gifts:

 - Red orange flowers are a token of aggression, domination, pleasure, sexual desire and passion.

 - Dark orange flowers are associated with the lack of trust and deceit.

 - Gold orange flowers can symbolize wisdom, wealth and high quality.

 - Peach flowers stand for friendliness.